Tornado

 county or parish by name.

-Learn about your community's warning system.
-Different communities
+- Learn about your community's warning system.

 have different ways of providing warnings.
 Many communities have sirens